 The daughter of two philosophy professors, I grew up surrounded by books.
 I was convinced from an early age that I was born in the wrong century and spent much of my childhood under the dining room table pretending it was a covered wagon.
 Even there, I was never without a book in hand and loved reading and history more than anything.
 I studied English Literature and Medieval History at the University of Notre Dame.

 Writing is a natural offshoot of reading, and my first novel, And Only to Deceive, was published in 2005.
 I'm the author of the long-running Lady Emily Series as well as the novel Elizabeth: The Golden Age.
 One of the best parts of being an author is seeing your books translated, and I'm currently in love with the Japanese editions of the Emily books.

 I played nomad for a long time, living in Indiana, Amsterdam, London, Wyoming, Vermont, Connecticut, and Tennessee before settling down.
-My husband, the brilliant British novelist Andrew Grant (I may be biased but that doesn't mean I'm wrong) and I live in southeastern Wyoming.
+My husband, the brilliant British novelist Andrew Grant / Andrew Child (I may be biased but that doesn't mean I'm wrong) and I live in southeastern Wyoming.
 I still don't have a covered wagon, but a log house goes a long way toward fulfilling my pioneer fantasies.
 Andrew makes sure I get my English characters right, and I make sure his American ones sound American.